GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

     cd community/tutorials/cloud-iot-hybrid/go-relay
     bash install.sh

-Note: If you have not used SSH from Cloud Shell, you may be prompted to create a local SSH key.
+If you have not used SSH from Cloud Shell, you may be prompted to create a local SSH key.

 This script builds the binary, installs it on the relay VM, and starts it as a relay service.